charmockridge/FootageTool/README.md

 * Made a modification to the update assister
 * Added additional information relating to rendering within the application
 * Option to allow user-defined fps and audio bitrate
+* Implemented a tree view so user can now see their marked times within the application
+* The application now has an icon (subject to change)
+* Made a couple of tweaks to the update assister

 ## Future Implements and Updates